Use the information in this article to create a base vDisk image.

 - Prepare the master target device, physical or virtual, by installing and configuring the operating system.
 Prepare applications that should be included in the base vDisk image.
-A vDisk file is then created on a Provisioning Server or shared storage.
-Access it using any Provisioning Server providing the vDisk.
+A vDisk file is then created on a provisioning server or shared storage.
+Access it using any server providing the vDisk.
 The file must be mounted, formatted, then unmounted manually.
-Accomplish this from the Console or from the target device.
+Accomplish this from the console or from the target device.

-In the Console, a new vDisk file can be created by right-clicking on the vDisk Pool or the Store, and then selecting the Create new vDisk menu option.
+In the Citrix Provisioning console, a new vDisk file can be created by right-clicking on the vDisk Pool or the Store, and then selecting the Create new vDisk menu option.
 Once created, vDisks display in the details pane when a site’s vDisk pool is selected, or when a store in the farm is selected.

-- The master target device is imaged to the new vDisk file using the Provisioning Services imaging utility.
+- The master target device is imaged to the new vDisk file using the Citrix Provisioning imaging utility.

 The imaging utility converts a server or desktop workload from an online physical machine running Windows to a XenServer virtual machine or provisioned vDisk.
 The imaging utility can convert a server or desktop workload from an offline virtual machine or disk, containing any guest operating system, to a XenServer VM.